ajmetal/LinkedList/README.md

 # LinkedList
 A templated doubly linked list written in C++.

-Includes an example of a Stack implemtation that uses the LinkedList.
+Working toward making this collection STL compliant.
+Iterators are currently supported.

-Queue implementation in progress.
+Includes an example of a Stack and Queue implentation that uses the LinkedList.

 Not intended for use in production applications, only for academic interest.